MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMessagingPolicy.md

 ### -AllowUserDeleteMessage
 Determines whether a user is allowed to delete their own messages.
 Set this to TRUE to allow.
 Set this to FALSE to prohibit.

-**Note**: If the `-AllowUserDeleteMessage` parameter is set to FALSE, the team owner will not be able to delete their own messages.

 ```yaml
 Type: Boolean